 ctrl+shft

-Autonomous AI agent infrastructure — 24 skills, lifecycle hooks, a real-time compliance HUD, and hardened secrets from a single source of truth.
+Autonomous AI agent infrastructure — 43 skills (including a complete 7-phase UX design process), lifecycle hooks, a real-time compliance HUD, and hardened secrets from a single source of truth.
 One git pull updates everything.
 Agents load only what's relevant.

 The Situation